 Introduction Brief description of the WSI, its objectives and governance structure, followed by the purpose and scope of the CoC, including limitations and links to other documents that govern the WSI (e.g., MoU).
 Purpose and scope: This document clarifies the values and principles that safeguard the integrity and clarify expectations of conduct by individual WSI participants toward other WSI participants and affected stakeholders, especially affected communities.
 The CoC describes the basic values and principles by which the WSI has chosen to govern itself.
 All WSI participants shall live up to these values and principles.
 Limitations: You will not find every rule, policy, or standard that governs the WSI in the CoC.
-D efinition of values Brief description of the set of values that should govern the WSI (to be agreed on by the participants).
+Definition of values Brief description of the set of values that should govern the WSI (to be agreed on by the participants).
 This section may also include regulations on diligence, respect and courtesy, and nondiscrimination.
 Transparency - We believe that inclusiveness and public access to information about [the WSI] are vital, so that all stakeholders can understand the decision-making processes that affect them.
 This informs affected stakeholders about the standards to expect from [the WSI] and enables them to participate in its implementation.
 Other values could include honesty, professionalism, inclusiveness, transparency, accountability, integrity, etc. Principles List of principles that provide the direction for managing (integrity in) WSIs (derived from binding national and local provisions, operating principles for integrity in WSIs, and the context of the initiative) and resulting rules for conduct of WSI participants .
 As participants in [the WSI] and our joint effort to enhance sustainable water management, we are committed to respecting the following principles and rules of conduct: [list of operating principles adapted to the context of the WSI and resulting rules of conduct] Conflict of interest Establish clarity on how potential conflicts of interest should be handled by WSI participants.
 Conflict of interest refers to a situation in which an individual or the entity for which they work - whether a government, business, media outlet, or civil society organization - is confronted with choosing between the duties and demands of their position and their own private interests.
-More specifically: Image: Declaration of commitment Clarify the context in which WSI participants commit to the CoC.
+More specifically: [agreed list of aspects that constitute conflicts of interest, e.g., related to gifts, other favors, relationships among WSI participants, etc.] Should conflict arise between our institutional or individual interests, and the interest of our WSI or its stakeholders, we will disclose such conflict to the WSI participants and resolve it in a transparent manner, in the interest of the jointly owned objectives and principles that we share.
+Declaration of commitment Clarify the context in which WSI participants commit to the CoC.
 On behalf of our organization, I hereby declare to adhere to the above principles within and in relation to [the WSI] and commit to applying this code as active participant of [the WSI].